ClinicalTrials.Veeva

 • Does ketamine reduce symptoms of opioid withdrawal such as depression, pain, and poor sleep quality?

-• Do patients who take ketamine stay in methadone treatment longer, and/or have better treatment outcomes than those given the placebo?
+• Do patients who take the low dose ketamine stay in methadone treatment longer, and/or have better treatment outcomes than those given the very low dose?

-Researchers will compare ketamine to an active placebo (a look-alike substance that contains a drug that does not do anything to help the condition it is supposed to treat but will mimic some of the side effects of ketamine) to see if ketamine works to reduce craving for opioids in adults entering methadone treatment for opioid use disorder.
+Researchers will compare two low doses of ketamine to see if ketamine works to reduce craving for opioids in adults entering methadone treatment for opioid use disorder.

 Participants will:

-• Be given ketamine or a placebo 4 times over a period of 2 weeks
+• Be given a low dose or a very low dose of ketamine 4 times over a period of 2 weeks

 • Visit the clinic weekly and monthly for checkups and tests for 90 days post-intake